jagumiel/jagumiel/README.md

 ### Hi there 👋

-![Alt text](https://jagumiel.xyz/images/front/banner.jpg?raw=true "Personal Banner") I am Jose Ángel Gumiel, BsC in Computer Engineering, MsC in Advanced Electronic Systems and PhD Student in Electronics and Communications, in the field of Automotive Electronics.
+![Alt text](https://jagumiel.xyz/images/front/banner.jpg?raw=true "Personal Banner") I am Jose Ángel Gumiel, PhD in Electronics and Communications (in the field of Automotive Electronics), MsC in Advanced Electronic Systems and BsC in Computer Engineering.

 ## Do you want to know more about me or my projects?
 Find me around the web! 🌎:
 - <a href="https://jagumiel.xyz/">Personal website</a>.
 Don't forget to take a look at the <a href="https://jagumiel.xyz/blog/">blog</a> section!